Krosno: Middle Ages

-Krosno, a royal town from its origin, used the coat of arms of the Kuyavian branch of the Piast dynasty (half an eagle and half a lion with a crown over their heads) and, owing to the king's foundation, was surrounded with a defensive wall as early as the 14th century.
+Krosno, a royal town from its origins, used the coat of arms of the Kuyavian branch of the Piast dynasty (half an eagle and half a lion with a crown over their heads) and, owing to the king's foundation, was surrounded with a defensive wall as early as the 14th century.
 During the reign of Casimir III the Great the construction of stone fortifications was begun to encircle the hill.
 But it was only under King Władysław II Jagiełło that the full-length stone and partly earth town fortifications were completed.
 Two gates led into the town: the Hungarian one from the south-east and the Kraków one from the north-west.
 The well-fortified and secure town provided perfect conditions for the development of craft and trade.
 The statutes of the butchers guild were known as early as 1403 and in the middle of the 15th century the guilds of bakers, shoemakers, tailors, blacksmiths as well as clothiers and fullers were constituted.
 Krosno became an important production centre of cloths and fustians.

 The medieval town had waterworks and a sewage system, which is evidence of its importance and the wealth of its inhabitants.
 The privilege granted by King Casimir IV Jagiellon in 1461 shows that Krosno, next to Kraków and Lwów, was the third town in the Kingdom of Poland with such facilities.
 The archaeological research conducted recently, based on the dendrochronological method, enabled scholars to move the date of the system's installation back to the middle of the 14th century.
 The pipe-line master dealt with repairs and maintenance of the whole water-supply and sewage systems.
 From the research conducted by the Krosno archaeologists it appears that the system was used until the beginning of the 19th century.